lydell/elm-watch/docs/server.md

 Here’s a tip for fixing a broken URL to a file:

 1. Copy the absolute file path that actually was tried to be read from the `elm-watch-404` header or the HTML comment (or an actual 404 page if there was no closest `index.html`).
+Paste it in a temporary place.

 2. Open the file you intended to link to, using your editor or a file explorer and copy the absolute path of the file.

-3. Paste them next to each other, like so:
+Paste it next to file path in step 1.

+3. Compare the two file paths to spot differences:

    ```
    /Users/you/project/public/mani.js
    /Users/you/project/public/main.js
+                               ^^
    ```

-4. Compare them to spot differences.
-Update the URL, or rename or move the file.
+4. Update the URL, or rename or move the file.

    Beware that relative URLs can be tricky!
 If you have `<script src="main.js">` it might seem to work at first, when you visit the root (`/`). `main.js` is a relative URL, which also can be written as `./main.js`.
 If you are on `/` it resolves to `/main.js`.
 But if your Elm application then changes the URL to `/blog/posts` and you reload the page, the relative URL is now resolving to `/blog/main.js` which probably doesn’t exist!